rozek/dommali-utils/README.md

 <img src="img/rasteredDragging.png" width=300 height=200 align="right">

-The next example (see [JSBin](https://jsbin.com/kogades) for a live demo) illustrates how to add a custom feature to the plain dragging shown above.
+The second example (see [JSBin](https://jsbin.com/kogades) for a live demo) illustrates how to add a custom feature to the plain dragging shown above.
 In this case, the top left position of draggable elements is simply restricted to the intersection points of a 20x20 grid:

 ```
  $('#Arena').recognizeDraggingFor('.Square', { minOffsetX:4, minOffsetY:4 })